 Subject to space availability, all Hudson City stockholders as of the record date, or their duly appointed proxies, may attend the Hudson City special meeting.
 Since seating is limited, admission to the Hudson City special meeting will be on a first-come, first-served basis.
-Registration and seating will begin at [11], Eastern time.
+Registration and seating will begin at 8:30 a.m., Eastern time.